tango-io/ruby-reference/Classes-Objects-and-Variables.md

-Before to start we need to have very clear this concepts:

-**Namespace**

-A container which allows developers to bundle all functionality under a unique, application-specific name.

-**Class**

-Defines the characteristics of the object.
-It is a template definition of variables and methods of an object.

-**Object**

-An Instance of a class. <=== this is contradictory since a class is an object itself.

-**Property**

-An object characteristic, such as color.

-**Method**

-An object capability, such as walk.
-It is a subroutine or function associated with a class.

-**Constructor**

-A method called at the moment of instantiation of an object.
-It usually has the same name as that of the class containing it.

-**Inheritance**

-A class can inherit characteristics from another class.

-**Encapsulation**

-A method of bundling the data and methods that use them together. <=== this doesn't seem very clear to me.

-**Abstraction**

-The conjunction of complex inheritance, methods, properties of an object that must be able to simulate a reality model. <== this doesn't seem very clear to me.
-Do those elements really need to be always "complex"?

-**Polymorphism**

-Poly means "many"  and morphism means "forms".
-Different classes might define the same method or property. <=== can this definition be improved?

 ##Classes

 Everything we manipulate in Ruby is an object.
 And every object in Ruby was generated either directly or indirectly from a class.
 Let's build a Dog class in Java